hollance/Forge/README.markdown

 > **Note:** A lot of the code in this library is still *experimental* and subject to change.
 Use at your own risk!

+## iOS 10 and iOS 11 compatibility

+Forge supports both iOS 10 and iOS 11.

+Forge must be compiled with **Xcode 9** and the iOS 11 SDK.
+(An older version is available under the tag `xcode8`, but is no longer supported.)

+**Important changes:**

+The order of the weights for `DepthwiseConvolution` layers has changed.
+It used to be:

+	[kernelHeight][kernelWidth][channels]

+now it is:

+	[channels][kernelHeight][kernelWidth]

+This was done to make this layer compatible with MPS's new depthwise convolution.
+On iOS 10, Forge will use its own `DepthwiseConvolutionKernel`, on iOS 11 and later is uses the MPS version (`MPSCNNDepthWiseConvolutionDescriptor`).

+Note: Forge does not yet take advantage of all the MPS improvements in iOS 11, such as the ability to load batch normalization parameters or loading weights via data sources.
+This functionality will be added in a future version.

 ## Run the examples!

 To see a demo of Forge in action, open **Forge.xcworkspace** in Xcode and run one of the example apps on your device.

-You need at least Xcode 8.3 and a device with an A8 processor (iPhone 6 or better) running iOS 10 or later.
+You need at least Xcode 9 and a device with an A8 processor (iPhone 6 or better) running iOS 10 or later.
 You cannot build for the simulator as it does not support Metal.

 The included examples are: